- Essential Nutrients Provided By Fruits

 Below we have listed the fruits to be eaten during pregnancy and their benefits for you and the baby.

-- Apricots are a type of drupe fruits, where both the kernel and the flesh are edible.
+- Apricots are a type of drupe or stone fruits, where both the kernel and the flesh are edible.

 - Apricots contain vitamin A, C, E, beta carotene, phosphorus, silicon, calcium, iron, and potassium.